The regular procedure for the consideration of claims shall be substantially as follows:

-1. The claimant shall give notice to the clerk that he desires to maintain a claim.
+(1) The claimant shall give notice to the clerk that he or she desires to maintain a claim.
 Notice shall be in writing and shall be in sufficient detail to identify the claimant, the circumstances giving rise to the claim, and the state agency concerned, if any.
 The claimant shall not otherwise be held to any formal requirement of notice.

-4. The court shall so conduct the hearing as to disclose all material facts and issues of liability and may examine or cross-examine witnesses.
-The court may call witnesses or require evidence not produced by the parties; may stipulate the questions to be argued by the parties; and may continue the hearing until some subsequent time to permit a more complete presentation of the claim.
+(4) The court shall so conduct the hearing as to disclose all material facts and issues of liability and may examine or cross-examine witnesses.
+The court may call witnesses or require evidence not produced by the parties; the court may call expert witnesses and compensate those experts for their services in an amount not to exceed $3,500 per expert; the court may stipulate the questions to be argued by the parties; and the court may continue the hearing until some subsequent time to permit a more complete presentation of the claim.

-5. After the close of the hearing the court shall consider the claim and shall conclude its determination, if possible, within thirty days.
+(5) After the close of the hearing the court shall consider the claim and shall conclude its determination, if possible, within sixty days.